DNA: Full Form, Definition Structure, Function, Diagram, Facts, Discovery

 Genetic Information Storage

-Information in DNA is held in the form of nucleotide base pairs namely adenine, thymine, cytosine and guanine.
+Information in DNA is stored in the form of nucleotide base pairs namely adenine, thymine, cytosine and guanine.
 These bases pair only (AT and CG), and they create a language or a code that determines how large protein structures and other actions in a cell are to be constructed.

 DNA Replication